atmos/heroku-buildpack-icecast/README.md

 Because why the fuck would you wanna pay for bandwidth to stream to folks?

+At GitHub we've been having a lot of fun playing music with [Traktor Pro 2](http://www.native-instruments.com/#/en/products/dj/traktor-pro-2/).
+I wanted to be able to have people share the music they're playing with each other.

 This is a heroku buildpack that runs an icecast server that's friendly to the heroku environment.
 If you use it, it requires a `config/icecast.xml` file to be in your heroku application's directory structure.